 5 core subjects

 The teaching of these subjects and cross curricular issues such as Health Education,Environmental Education and Citizenship ensure that every child receives the broad and balanced education that he or she is entitled to.

 The curriculum includes not only the formal programme of lessons, but also extra-curricular activities and activities designed to promote the school’s ‘ethos’.
 These will include the quality of relationships, the concern for equality of opportunity, the values exemplified in the way the school sets about its task and the way in which it is organised and managed.

-Religious education is a huge part life at Our Lady of Grace RC Primary School.
-As well as the teaching the children recieve in lessons they are also exposed to a number of religious events and activities across the whole currciculm such as class masses, assemblies and charity events.
-We feel it is important to express that religious education is not a discrete subject- it happens all the time, Christ is at the centre of all we do.
+Religious Education is a huge part life at Our Lady of Grace RC Primary School.
+As well as the formal lessons the children receive they also engage in a number of religious events and activities across the whole curriculum such as class masses, assemblies and charity events.
+We feel it is important to express that religious education is not a discrete subject - it happens all the time, Christ is at the centre of all we do.

 Language plays a vital part in the development of our children.
 Without it communication is virtually impossible.